SSIT is the "Stickies Selective Import Tool". It can help you recover Stickies data from a backup, or if you've lost notes.

 C:\>sticky 127.0.0.1 This is the text.^MThis is another line.

-This will send a sticky to the IP address 127.0.0.1 (which is always the machine on which the command is executed, as is the string
+This will send a note to the IP address 127.0.0.1 (which is always the machine on which the command is executed, as is the string

 ^M is replaced with a newline character, so that the two sentences

 C:\>sticky 127.0.0.1:45678 -file filename.ext

 This time, rather than specifying literal text, instead the file

 be sent.
-The alternate port of 45678 is also used.
+The alternate network port of 45678 is also used.